 - Parmesan, pecorino or mizythra cheese to garnish

-- Heat the olive oil over medium-high heat in a wide, deep pan or a large pot.
-When the oil is hot, add the fennel and onion and saute for 4-5 minutes, until translucent.
+- Heat the olive oil over medium heat in a wide, deep pan or a large pot.
+When the oil is hot, add the fennel and onion and sweat them slowly until they are very soft, about 10 minutes.
 Sprinkle some salt over everything while they are cooking.
-Don't let the veggies brown -- turn down the heat if you need to.
-Add the garlic and saute for another minute or two.
+Stir occasionally, and don't let the vegetables brown -- turn down the heat if you need to.
+Add the garlic and cook for another minute or two.

-- Pour in the ouzo and let this boil until it is reduced by half.
-Add the tomatoes, honey and mint and mix well.
+- Kick the heat up to medium high, and pour in the ouzo.
+Let this boil until it is reduced by half.
+Add the tomatoes and mix well.
 Taste for salt and add some if needed.
-Let this simmer gently for 30 minutes.
+Let this simmer gently for 20 minutes.